Species-Specific

 species-specific

-The DNA sequences of the
+oligonucleotides (SSOs).
+The DNA sequences of the mtDNACytochrome Oxidase I gene are

-Atlantic, Sea Scallops (Placopecten
+Atlantic: Sea Scallops (Placopecten

 magellanicus) and Icelandic Scallops (Chlamys icelandica).
 The

-test shown here combines an anchor
+multiplex PCR test shown here combines an anchor primer for a DNA sequence identical in

 both species (ScallopR2)

-from Placopecten is
+product from Placopecten is

-932 - 313 = 619bpin length,
+thus expected to be 932 - 313 = 619bpin

-shorter 932 - 473 = 459bp in Chlamys.
-That is, the size of the
+length, versus a shorter 932 - 473 = 459bp in Chlamys.
+That is, the size

-fragment indicates species identity directly.
+of the fragment indicates species identity directly.

 In

-"The Case of
+"The Case of the

-the Scurrilous Scallops", a fisherman had a load of
+Scurrilous Scallops", a fisherman had a load of

-scallops (Chlamys).
+Scallops (Chlamys).

 Enforcement officers suspected they were instead from the closed

-fishery for Sea scallops (Placopecten).
+fishery for Sea Scallops (Placopecten).

-considered acceptable, the legal question was: What fraction of
+The legal question was: What fraction of the total catch was from

-total catch was from the prohibited species?
-DNA was extracted from
+the prohibited species?
+DNA was

-scallops and amplified in the multiplex SSO test with the three primers.
-Of
+SSO test with the three

-the 80 scallops in the test above, all but eight (blue arrows)
+primers.
+Of the 80 scallops in the test above, all but eight (blue arrows)

-the larger DNA fragment,
+show the larger DNA fragment,

 which indicates that 90% are Placopecten.